thuguerre/WebSiteQuickAddingForTodoist/DEPLOYMENT.md

 If you have only modified the Java code itself, without modifying the API contract, you can only execute:
 > mvn appengine:deploy ***-P PROD***

 Always test the deployment to be sure all is right.

+### On your own Google Cloud Platform Environment

+If your are not allowed to deploy on TEST or PROD environemen, and you have to test modifications on Java API, you can also:
+1. Create your own GCP Environment
+2. Set your project ID in:
+  - `TodoistProxyAPI\pom.xml` (replacing property `endpoints.project.id`'s value in TEST profile for instance.
+You can also create your own profile if you want)
+  - `BrowserExtension\background.js` (modifying value of constant `TODOIST_PROXY_API_ACCESS_TOKEN`)
+3. Execute previous TEST deployment commands